Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Probability and Statistics for Machine Learning and Data Science/week_1_notes/week_1_notes.md

 ## Naive Bayes: Combining Multiple Features for Spam Filtering

-This video explains how to extend the Bayesian approach to spam filtering by combining multiple features (words) using the Naive Bayes algorithm.
+This part explains how to extend the Bayesian approach to spam filtering by combining multiple features (words) using the Naive Bayes algorithm.

 **The Problem:**